vxtan27/w64dbg/README.md

         </b>
     </summary>

-Use the following options to debug with MinGW:
+Use these options with MinGW:

 | Option | Macro info | GDB-Optimized | Debug info level |
 | ------ | ---------- | ------------- | ---------------- |